Swithord/langrankplus/readme.md

 * `accuracy` and `f1_score` are downstream transfer scores;
 * `new_gen`, `new_typ`, `new_geo`, and `script` are distance features.

-Lower distance values are assumed to mean closer languages and therefore better candidate sources.
+Lower distance values are assumed to mean closer languages and better candidate sources.

 For multiple datasets, pass multiple CSVs.
 The loader adds a `dataset` column using each file stem unless explicit dataset names are provided.